 6. Go out for breakfast or lunch instead of dinner.

 Breakfast and lunch specials can be cheaper than the dinner entrees, yet the portions are still very filling.

 7. Order an appetizer and share a main dish.

 This is a great way to dine at your favorite higher priced restaurants.

 8. Avoid the soda pop.

 At $2 – $2.50, a glass of soda is an expensive drink.
 Avoid not just for monetary reasons, but also for your health.
 Most restaurants offer free refills and the waitress just keeps pouring.
 By the time you leave, you might have had 3+ glasses of soda.
-I am week when it comes to root beer, so for this reason alone, I stopped ordering sodas at a restaurant because I was so bloated on soda.
+I am weak when it comes to root beer, so for this reason alone, I stopped ordering sodas at a restaurant.
+I would leave the restaurant so bloated on soda.
 I now order just water.